Bank of America® Business Advantage Customized Cash Rewards Mastercard® credit card review

 Some of the benefits of this card include:

-• There's a $300 welcome bonus - If you spend at least $3,000 in the first 90 days of opening the account, you'll get a $300 online statement credit.
+• A $300 welcome bonus – If you spend at least $3,000 in the first 90 days of opening an account, you’ll get a $300 online statement credit.

 • 3% cash rewards – You’ll get 3% cash back in the category of your choice.
 Categories include gas stations and EV charging stations, office supply stores, travel, TV/telecom and wireless services, computer services or business consulting services.